swoicik/swoicik.github.io/_posts/2008-02-27-why-the-asus-eee-pc-shouldnt-be-used-by-schools.md

 ---
-post_title: Why The Asus Eee PC Shouldn’t Be Used By Schools
+title: Why The Asus Eee PC Shouldn’t Be Used By Schools
 author: stephen
 layout: post
 published: true
 post_date: 2008-02-27
+tags: Education EdTech
 ---
 <a href="http://bp0.blogger.com/_vZvzQbRKUHA/R8TzUMzmc_I/AAAAAAAAAA0/EaTun6o0xWg/s1600-h/46755_de318814.jpg"><img id="BLOGGER_PHOTO_ID_5171525800488760306" style="cursor: pointer;float: right;height: 216px;margin: 0pt 0pt 10px 10px;width: 180px" src="http://bp0.blogger.com/_vZvzQbRKUHA/R8TzUMzmc_I/AAAAAAAAAA0/EaTun6o0xWg/s320/46755_de318814.jpg" border="0" alt="" /></a>I've been using the Asus Eee PC in my college classes since Christmas and I've come to some interesting conclusions about the mini-computer.
 The computer is great for note taking and e-mail, which is all I really need in class.
 Its very portable and easier to carry around than notebooks.
 I've even begun to put what e-books I can on it, so all I need for class is the laptop.